What to do - and NOT to do - when repotting so your plants don't die

 For the month following repotting

 You can just return to your usual water and fertiliser routine after repotting, provided your plant's recovering fine, but I like to keep giving those roots the VIP treatment to help the plant recover.
-I'm using the new GT CCS to temporarily replace my usual fertiliser for the first month after repotting.
+I'm currently using GT CCS root fertiliser plus GT Rootzone (that's the one that includes seaweed too), to temporarily replace my usual routine for the first month after repotting to help roots recover and get growing.

 WHERE OH WHERE?

 Phew!
 That covered a lot.
+Well done for making it to the end.
 It does seems a lot at first, but becomes second nature after the first couple of times you follow this method.
 Plus I find it weirdly comforting giving my plants this much love, knowing I'm doing everything I can for them to come out the other end after repotting, happier and healthier than before.
+At the end of the day, the key difference with this method is that nutrient bath 1 to 2 days before, then again after you repot, along with keeping warmth in mind for roots to recover.

 Greg Barnes from Bio Leaf Plant Nutrients, has a webinar called How To Take Care Of Your Plants Before And After Repotting (18 Oct '21) that my version of this method is based on.
 I highly recommend attending any of Greg's webinars.
 Follow his Facebook page to watch out for the next webinar.